 Flak from anti-aircraft guns was the most dangerous.
 After August 1944, during the battle of Arnhem as part of Market Garden, we attacked with 1,000 planes and we watched parachutists getting machine gunned in the air.
 That’s how thick the flack was.

 Assembly of bomber formations for bomber raids was quite dangerous.
 It took close to two hours to assemble 1,000 planes into formation, so they had to circle in the dark.
 And I always wondered when I came back from a mission if we lost any planes due to collisions while getting into formation.

 Our maintenance crews were incredible.
 On one raid we came back with 110 holes in our plane.
 They patched it up and it was ready for the next raid.
 They were as important as the pilots.

 B17s flew in tight groups of 30 or so planes.
-To what extent did this provide safety in numbers versus German defenses?
+To what extent did these mass formations provide safety in numbers versus German defenses?

 I’m going to describe something to you, that will be difficult for you to picture, because it was just as difficult for me, and I couldn’t believe it was happening when I saw it first hand.